 • “not be obscured or inaccessible”

 Basically, it means you need to ensure that they can be easily seen!
-I’ve seen boards hidden behind large plants and roller banners, mounted at the back of the customer service desk or propped up on the floor.
-All of these were obscured or inaccessible to the customer.
+For example, I’ve seen boards hidden behind large plants and roller banners, mounted at the back of the MOT service desk or propped up on the floor.
+All of these were obscured or inaccessible to the customer which meant the MOT Centre was taking a huge risk in their commitment to compliance.

 • “It must not be used for any other purpose”

-Whilst you might be very proud and want to show off all those thank you cards or want to do another local business a favour by putting up an advert for their Weight Watchers group, the MOT noticeboard isn’t the place to do it!
+Whilst you might be very proud and want to show off all those thank you cards or want to do another local business a favour by putting up an advert to discuss their Weight Watchers group, the MOT noticeboard isn’t the place to do it!

 The only things you are allowed display on the MOT Noticeboard, other than MOT notices, are your Public Liability Insurance docs and certificates of incorporation.